Woman Times Seven: Reception

 In a contemporary review for The New York Times, critic Bosley Crowther harshly denounced the film: "For a man who has treated women as nicely as Vittorio De Sica has—as witness the several classic characters he has created with Sophia Loren—it is shocking and thoroughly bewildering to find him kicking them around as he does in his new picture ...
 Not one of the seven silly females whom Shirley MacLaine portrays in this series of seven blackout sketches provokes any feeling but disgust—or possibly embarrassment and pity—for the weaker (shall we say minded?) sex.
 Not one of them has the charm, the humor or the vitality we've come to expect in Mr. De Sica's women.
 And not one of them shows a spark of truth."

 Variety wrote: "Woman Times Seven means a seven-segment showcase for the talents of Shirley MacLaine, playing in tragicomedy and dramatic fashion a variety of femme types.
 MacLaine is spotted in many different adult situations, and largely convinces with each switcheroo."

 Box office

-According to Fox records, the film needed to earn $2,975,000 in rentals to break even and made $1,100,000, meaning it made a loss.
+According to Fox records, the film needed to earn $2,975,000 in rentals to break even, and made $1,100,000, meaning it made a loss.

+Novelization

+Shortly before the release of the film Fawcett Gold Medal released a novelization by prolific author and TV dramatist Charles Einstein.